BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Barliman Butterbur, At Your Service** `ACTIVE`

-If Barliman finishes his Move in base contact with a friendly Fellowship model, he may spend a Will point to roll a D6.
-On a 4+, that friendly model regains a lost Wound.
+If Barliman finishes his Move in base contact with a friendly Fellowship model, he may spend a Will Point to roll a D6.
+On a 4+, the friendly model regains a Wound lost earlier in the battle.

 - **Well fed, and ready to fight** `PASSIVE`